 The release was not without controversy.
 Some people believed that the change was not required and the Classic editor should remain.
-Others believed that the release was rushed and should have been delayed to enable more testing to be done, especially as the release was at the start of the holiday.
+Others that the release was rushed and should have been delayed to enable more testing to be done, especially as the release was at the start of the holiday.
 In fact, the release was delayed several times but, despite this, there were still issues, for example, with Advanced Custom Fields which were due to be fixed in version 5.0.1 scheduled for release two weeks after the initial release.

 The Community Speaks

 Sections of the WordPress community were publicly vocal in their opinions on Gutenberg.

 Advanced Custom Fields were equally forthright.
 They had compatibility issues with Gutenberg.

 However, on the other side of the coin, Elementor, the Page Builder publicly declared their full support for Gutenberg.

 The question everyone is asking is “Should I upgrade to v5?”.
 In our opnion, undoubtedly, Yes.
 The only decision to be made is when.
 If you are running a site with minimal customisation, then the answer is now.
 Any other sites, then wait until at least v5.0.1 has been released in a couple of weeks.

 As with any IT change, make sure that you follow good practise; test in a separate environment and backup before you implement any change.